jiulongw/swift-unity/README.md

 *Note*: Building the Unity demo project for the first time will change Xcode project file a lot.
 It is safe to commit the change into source control as it only performs necessary updates going forward.

+*Note*: `DemoApp/Unity/Classes` and `DemoApp/Unity/Libraries` are managed by the build process.
+Do not add new files manually into these folder or they will be deleted upon build.

 ## Unity Project

 A [post build process script][5] is added to Unity project.
 After each build, Xcode project gets information about